rossshannon/weekly-weather-mcp/README.md

 - Location names are converted to latitude/longitude coordinates internally

 If a location can’t be found, the API will return an error.
 In case of ambiguous locations, try adding country or state codes for more precise results.

-#### get_current_weather

-Get current weather for a specified location.

-Parameters:
-- `location`: Location name, e.g., “Beijing”, “New York”, “Tokyo”
-- `api_key`: OpenWeatherMap API key (optional, will read from environment variable if not provided)
-- `timezone_offset`: Timezone offset in hours, e.g., 8 for Beijing, -4 for New York.
-Default is 0 (UTC time)

-##### Location Lookup Details

-The same location lookup process applies as described in the `get_weather` tool above.
-For ambiguous city names, include country codes for precise results.

 ## Usage Examples